iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 === BP Profile Search ===
 Contributors: dontdream
-Tags: buddypress, directory, members, users, search, filter Requires at least: 5.8
+Tags: buddypress, directory, members, search, users Requires at least: 5.8
-Tested up to: 6.2
+Tested up to: 6.4
-Stable tag: 5.4.8
+Stable tag: 5.7.4

 Member search and member directories for BuddyPress and the BuddyBoss Platform.